 #4 Punta Prima Beach

 Punta Prima is located near Binibeca on the South East side of Menorca.
-The white sand beach is a good-sized family beach that overlooks the Isla Del Aire, an island with a lighthouse and small harbour for yachts.
+The white sand beach is a good-sized family beach that overlooks the Isla Del Aire, an island with a lighthouse and a small harbor for yachts.

 Be cautious at Punta Prima; the waters here have strong currents due to its location.
 The beach does use a flag system to advise swimmers on the conditions of the currents from day-to-day.